Chapter 12: Unimodal Deities

 *

-Imagine having a unimodal sentience, being able to operate in either the connective or architective mode but not both, unable to switch between them as we are.
-With a purely architective sentience, for example, one would spend one's entire life with no concept of informal relationship and no appreciation of waves and vibrations.
+Imagine having a unimodal sentience, being able to operate in either the connective or architective mode but not both, unable to switch between them as we are able to.
+With a purely architective sentience, for example, one would spend one's entire life with no concept of empathic relationship and no appreciation of waves and vibrations.
 Contrarily, as a purely connective sentience one would have no concept of identity and be incapable of exact enumeration, of reliably storing information or of exercising control.

 Welcome to the worlds of our unimodal deities.

-Just as I have characterized unimodal spirits as connective or architective spirits, I can label our unimodal deities as connective or architective deities.
-Our holistic deities would be connective while our hierarchical and processional deities would be architective.
+Just as I have characterized unimodal spirits as connective or architective spirits, I can label unimodal deities as connective or architective deities.
+Our holistic and systemic deities would be connective while our hierarchical and processional deities would be architective.

 Connective Deities